-Adjacent to the bullpen set a smaller front desk and lobby set that include an additional short flight of stairs leading to the faux exterior doors.
+Adjacent to the bullpen set a smaller front desk and lobby set that include an additional short flight of stairs leading down to the faux exterior doors.

-In reality, scenes that require moving from one floor require actors to climb the stairs in the lobby set, come back down and then move to the bullpen set, walk down those stairs and and pretend to continue their walk back up from the ground floor — a sort of low tech wormhole that ends up looking seamless thanks to the show’s video editors.
+In reality, scenes that require moving from one floor require actors to climb the stairs in the lobby set, come back down and then move to the bullpen set, walk down those stairs and and pretend to continue their walk back up from the ground floor — a sort of low tech wormhole that ends up looking seamless thanks to the show’s film editors.

 Another bit of creative license was taken for the show’s lobby entrance set.